cloudflare/cloudflare-docs-engine/src/content/examples/bulk-redirects.md

   if (location) {
     return Response.redirect(location, 301)
   }
-  // If request in map, return the original request return fetch(request)
+  // If request not in map, return the original request return fetch(request)
 }